getstates/Lunar/README.md

 # What is Lunar?
 🌙 Lunar is a script hub, almost available for current popular new games.\
 🧱 We find vulnerabilites in these games and puts it in our script for people to use.\
+# Reporting
 ⁉️ **Should we report it?
 Yes, but no**\
 ⁉️ Why you may ask?
 Well, these vulnerabilites that is used in our script is to raise awareness.\

 💸 So these developers doesn't just make cash-grabs games.\

 🛡️ **Remember, we only find and use the vulnerabilites on cash-grabs games.
-Not other games that is not p2w.**
+Not other games that is not P2W.**